BPA and Your Health

 In 2008, BPA was linked to dozens of health-related problems including heart disease, obesity, behavioral problems in children and even cancer.
 The Canadian government went so far as to declare that Bisphenol A, "may be harmful to both human health and the environment."

-From the mid 1930s, scientists have known that BPA alters the effects of hormones, such as estrogen, and those effects are bad.
-In order to protect the public, various government agencies set limits on how much BPA people could take in daily without suffering ill effects.
+From the mid-1930s, scientists have known that BPA alters the effects of hormones, such as estrogen, and those effects are bad.
+To protect the public, various government agencies set limits on how much BPA people could take in daily without suffering ill effects.
 The current limit in the United States is 50 micrograms of BPA per kilogram of body weight daily.

 Since the limit was set, very little follow-up research was done because it was believed to be relatively harmless in such small amounts.
 Since then, two things have happened.

 - First, scientists now realize we can experience extremely ill effects from incredibly small chemical exposures.